Position

 Responsibilities:

-• Take and develop dental x-rays.
+• Take and develop dental x-rays and other diagnostic images.

 • Educate patients on proper oral hygiene techniques and preventive care.